Gamma-ray Orbital Modulation in Spider Pulsars: Three Discoveries and a Universal Modulated Fraction: Observations and analysis

 \subsection{Fermi-LAT data analysis}

 To streamline our analysis, we used the public data products from 3PC\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/3rd_PSR_catalog/}} \citep{3PC}: phased and weighted FT1 event files and timing solutions (\texttt{.par} files).
-We selected \texttt{SOURCE} class photons with zenith angles $\leq90^\circ$ from a $3^\circ$-radius region of interest (RoI) around each source, covering two different energy ranges: soft $0.1-1$ GeV and full $0.1-300$ GeV within the timing solution validity period.
+We selected \texttt{SOURCE} class photons with zenith angles $\leq90^\circ$ from a $3^\circ$-radius region of interest (RoI) around each source, covering two different energy ranges: soft $0.1-1$ GeV and full $0.1-300$ GeV within the period of validity of the timing solution.
 For each photon, spin and orbital phases were calculated based on the timing model using \texttt{TEMPO2} \citep{tempo2, hobbs06} with the \texttt{Fermi} plugin \citep{tempo2fermi}.

 Folded light curves were constructed using spin and orbital phases and probability weights from the \texttt{MODEL\_WEIGHT} column.
-These weights represent the probability that a detected gamma-ray photon was emitted by the pulsar, based on the photon energy, arrival direction and source model within the RoI.
+These weights represent the probability that a detected gamma-ray photon was emitted by the pulsar, based on the photon energy, arrival direction, and source model within the RoI.
 Uncertainties for the $i$-th light curve bin are calculated as $\sigma_i^2 = \sum_{j=1}^{N_i} w_j^2 + (\max_{j\in[1,N_j]}w_j)^2$, where $N_i$ is the number of photons in the bin and $w_j$ are the photon weights.
 The background level was estimated from the weights as $(\sum_{i}w_i-\sum_iw_i^2)/N_{bin}$ with an uncertainty of $\pm6\%$ \citep{3PC}, where $w_i$ is the weight of the $i$-th photon and $N_{bin}$ is the number of phase bins in the light curve.
 The background primarily arises from Galactic diffuse emission, the isotropic gamma-ray background, and contributions from nearby sources.
 The significance of detected pulsations was determined using the standard weighted $H$-test with $m=20$ harmonics \citep{deJager89, deJager10, kerr11}.
 This led to a significance of the detected pulsations of $>5\sigma$.

 An example of the timing results is shown in Figure \ref{fig:timing}, which displays the pulse profile of PSR J2215+5135, the distribution of photon rotational phases over time (aligned using the 3PC ephemeris) and the H-test significance of the detected pulsations, which increases monotonically as more data are accumulated.
 In this example, the precise phase alignment is achieved by modeling orbital period variations using Gaussian processes (ORBIFUNCS, see \citealt{clark21}).
 In other cases, the orbital period variations are modeled with a Taylor series expansion around the time of ascending node (using the BTX or ELL1 models).